 David and Brenda At The Badlands In South Dakota

-We, David and Brenda, have been married currently for 25 years.
-No “human” children, but we did have a little family of furry kids that had been rescued but have passed on.
-But they all traviled with us from when we started in 2008!
-We met when Brenda was 19 and David was, humm, 26.
+We, David and Brenda, have been married currently for 26 years.
+Currently we travel with our adopted GSD/Husky mix, Loki.
+No “human” children, but all our past furry kids had been rescued and traveled with us from when we started in 2008!
+We met when Brenda was 19 and David was, umm, 26.
 Six months later David proposed and six months after that we were married.
 We have never looked back and we won the bet.
 By that I mean some family members were taking bets on how long we would last.
 We are very pleased to say they all lost, but we knew they would.

 Brenda worked in the past as a medical secretary in the cardiac unit at Strong Hospital and handled human resources and payroll for a local home electronics store before she left it all behind in 2002, along with David leaving the Town of Gates, as our other ventures took off.
 She then, and now, handles all the book keeping and accounting for our various ventures.
 (As well as keeping David in check.)